LydiaBer/pheno_study/resolved/README.md

 3) ```Cutflow.h```: the file where the structure for the Cutflow is determined.

-I suggest to have the latest ROOT version running ( at the moment of writing ROOT 6.14) otherwise there might be some issues where with the RDataframes production or when reading the output file.
+I suggest to have the latest ROOT version running ( at the moment of writing ROOT 6.14) otherwise there might be some issues  with the RDataframes production or when reading the output file.

 **MAIN SETTINGS**